Cristal32/CORBA_labs/README.md

 - TP3: Still in progress... :hourglass_flowing_sand:

 ## Perspectives
+- In cases of exceptions, no message is printed.
 - Test writing the client in another language (ex.
-C++) to communicate with the Java-written server
+C++) to communicate with the Java-written server.